 Taylor’s new ownership structure supports continuity.
 Taylor Guitars will serve its customers, suppliers, and broader community with the same passion and innovation it has before.
 Taylor, Listug, Powers and other members of Taylor’s leadership team remain committed to the company.
 There will be no changes to management structure, operations policies, or practices.

 The ESOP is a type of tax-qualified defined contribution plan through which employees receive a retirement benefit linked to Taylor Guitars’ future equity value.
 Employees at Taylor’s production facility in Tecate, Baja California, Mexico, will participate in its US-based ESOP plan, and European Union employees will be participants in a similar incentive plan available under EU regulations.
 Taylor Guitars will be joining many other successful ESOP companies, such as Clif Bar & Company, King Arthur Flour Baking Company, and W.L.
 Gore & Associates, which are committed to their independence, their values, their employees, and providing the best quality, innovation and service to its customers and external partners.

-Gabriel O'Brien discusses recording gear and techniques on Taylor's Primetime Livestream.Read More
+Andy Powers discusses new models on Taylor's Primetime Livestream.Read More

 The Switchfoot guitarist and songwriter talks about starting to play guitar, writing songs, the central role of music in life, and the Taylor Academy Series.Read More